-On SawStop’s website, they say that the SawStop cabinet saw must be wired directly into the shop power according to NEC.
+On SawStop’s website, they say that the SawStop cabinet saw must be wired directly into the shop power, according to NEC.
 As I: 1) like to (must) move my saw and 2) always unplug it when I’m working on it, that seems odd to me.
-On your video, “Essential Woodworking Techniques,” you unplug the SawStop to work on it, just as I would expect.
+In your video, “Essential Woodworking Techniques,” you unplug the SawStop to work on it, just as I would expect.
 Have you experienced any untoward effects from using a plug?
 Does it affect the standing of your warranty?
 Also, does the SawStop cabinet saw include a power cord?

 Submitted by chemdad

 I forwarded your question to the folks at SawStop, and here’s what they said:

 “The answer is that while our manual says hook directly, it’s quite fine to use a plug and receptacle arrangement.
 Which plug and receptacle depends on local electrical code requirements and your saw’s voltage and current requirements.
 Installing via this method does not impact the warranty if done correctly.
 Consult a qualified electrician if you are not familiar with proper methods.”

 Regarding your question about whether the SawStop cabinet saw includes a power cord, the answer is no. It must be permanently connected to the building’s electrical system under National Electric Code.
 Consult a licensed electrician if you need help connecting the saw to your building’s electrical system.
 Your SawStop dealer may provide electrical hookup service.